ewang58/ML-Fibre-Regression/README.md

 print(f"Training time: {training_time}")
 ````

-### result
+### Result

-After running the model and perform the prediction, we can calculate the mean absolute error metric which comes back at **MAE: 0.02537**
+After running the model and performing the prediction, we can calculate the mean absolute error metric which comes back at **MAE: 0.02537**